 Sen. Bob Menendez will not face new trial in bribery case, feds say

-Federal prosecutors announced Wednesday they will not retry New Jersey Sen. Bob Menendez on bribery and corruption charges.
+Federal prosecutors announced Wednesday they will not retry U.S. Sen. Bob Menendez on bribery and corruption charges.

-Prosecutors filed a motion with the court to dismiss the case after a trial judge threw out several counts against the longtime Democratic lawmaker last week.
+Prosecutors filed a motion with the court to dismiss the case after a trial judge threw out several counts against the longtime New Jersey Democratic lawmaker last week.

 “From the very beginning, I never wavered in my innocence and my belief that justice would prevail,” Menendez said in a statement.
 “I am grateful that the Department of Justice has taken the time to re-evaluate its case and come to the appropriate conclusion.”